 Used in aromatherapy applications, Bergamot Essential Oil is known to help reduce anxiety and stress and thereby alleviate symptoms of depression.
-The oil’s α-Pinene and Limonene constituents make it uplifting, refreshing, and stimulating.
+The oil's α-Pinene and Limonene constituents make it uplifting, refreshing, and stimulating.
 Inhaling Bergamot Oil can also maintain metabolism by increasing the hormones and fluids that aid digestion and nutrient absorption.
 This can reduce constipation by making bowel movements more regular.
-The relaxing, soothing aroma of Bergamot Essential Oil is sedative and can assist with sleep disorders like insomnia by putting the user into a restful state.
-The citrus scent of Bergamot Oil makes it a freshening room spray for eliminating unpleasant odors.
-The anti-spasmodic nature of Bergamot Oil means that those who suffer from respiratory issues such as chronic coughing may find relief from the convulsions of a coughing fit.
-Its anti-congestive and expectorant properties clear nasal passages and promote easier breathing by loosening phlegm and mucus, thereby eliminating more of the germs and toxins that cause illness.
+The relaxing, soothing aroma of Bergamot Essential Oil is a staple in aromatherapy because it acts as a sedative.
+Inhaling this citrus oil as part of a nightly routine can assist with sleep disorders like insomnia by putting the user into a restful state.
+The citrusy, floral, and fruity scent of Bergamot Oil makes it a refreshing room spray for eliminating unpleasant odors and removing stale air.

 Used medicinally, Bergamot Essential Oil works as a febrifuge, which helps the body to recover from illness by fighting infections that cause fever.
 By promoting the secretion of perspiration, it reduces body temperature while cleansing the body of toxins through pores and glands.
 Bergamot Oil is known to have properties that make it effective for promoting the fast healing of wounds and eczema by protecting them from becoming septic and by preventing new infections from forming.